-This Asana should be avoided in the case of neck injury, severe headache.
-During menstruations avoid this.
-People who are suffering from high B.P. problems, heart problems, brain injury, conjunctivitis, glaucoma, hernia, obesity and hypertension are strictly advised not to perform this Asana.
+This Asana should be avoided in the case of a neck injury, severe headache.
+During menstruation avoid this.
+People who are suffering from high B.P. problems, heart problems, brain injury, conjunctivitis, glaucoma, hernia, obesity, and hypertension are strictly advised not to perform this Asana.
 Consult an expert and doctor also before doing any yogic activities.

 Yes, Sirsasana increases the flow of blood to your head and scalp, it helps to prevent hair fall, greying of hair and baldness. also, improve circulation and hence nourishment to the scalp improving hair growth. due to the oxygen-rich flow of blood, it also helps to improve the facial complexion.